olcf/olcf-user-docs/getting_started/olcf_policy_guide.rst

 Data Transfer
 -------------

-The OLCF offers two dedicated data transfer nodes to users.
+The OLCF offers a number of dedicated data transfer nodes to users.
 The nodes have been tuned specifically for wide area data transfers, and also perform well on the local area.
 There are also several utilities that the OLCF recommends for data transfer.
 Please refer to our :ref:`system-user-guides` for information about